 Before setting up an HSA for yourself, check with your provider to make sure your doctor is within network.
 If you don’t yet have a doctor, it’s easy to check your provider’s website and search for primary care physicians, or other specialized doctors you may need.
 (For example, if you sign up with Blue Cross Blue Shield for your HDHP, go to bcbs.com to search for doctors in your city.)

-Depending on your provider, you may be issued a debit card with which to pay for your medications and doctor’s visits, or you pay upfront and login to your provider’s website to get reimbursed.
-Either way: save all your receipts just in case!
-You want to make sure you track all your expenses.
+Depending on your provider, you may be issued a debit card that you can use to pay for your medications and doctor’s visits.
+Or you might pay up front and log in to your provider’s website to get reimbursed.
+Either way, save all your receipts, just in case!

 You Get a Tax Break for Contributing to An HSA

-Some people choose to use their HSA like another IRA.
+Some people choose to use their HSA like an IRA.
 They save their healthcare receipts in case they decide to withdraw funds from their HSA at some point, but choose not to touch the money in their HSA until retirement.
-At age 65 you can access the money in your HSA without paying a 10% penalty and you can use the funds for anything, not just healthcare costs.
+At age 65, you can access the money in your HSA without paying a penalty and you can use the funds for anything, not just healthcare costs.
 (You do have to pay taxes on the distributions, like you would with an IRA).

-The maximum amount that you can contribute to your HSA as a single taxpayer is $3,300 for 2014 and $3,350 for 2015.
-If you file a joint tax return and have a family HDHP, you can contribution $6,550 for 2014 and $6,650 for 2015.
+The maximum amount that you can contribute to your HSA as a single taxpayer is $3,550 for 2020.
+If you file a joint tax return and have a family HDHP, you can contribution $7,100 in 2020.
 (There is a $1,000 catch up contribution for those over age 55, in case your mom is reading this article).
-You have to contribute to your HSA during the calendar year unlike an IRA that you have until April 15 of the following year to make prior year contributions.
+You have to contribute to your HSA during the calendar year — unlike an IRA, you don’t have until April 15 to make your contributions.